ytingyeu/copy-thin-book/README.md

 **Notice: this extension is unlisted on Chrome Web Store since it hasn't been fully tested yet.**

 ### How to use?
-Under a page of a certain book, click the icon and then click the popup button `Copy`.
+Under a page of a certain book, click the icon and then click the popup copy icon.
-The popup window should be closed once the copy successes.
+It will dispaly a success message once the copy is done.